 Other travel concessions on local buses

 Some local bus operators in Northumberland offer concessionary fares without direct involvement from the local authorities.
-Examples are Arriva's teen card and Go North East's Get-Around schemes for young people and students.
+An example is Arriva's teen card scheme for young people and students.

 For more details, look at the Arriva